bratpeki/modern-milkytracker-guide/docs/basics.md

 | D#4 | .1 | .. | ... | ... | .. | .. | ... | < This is the second pattern line
 ```

-You can consider them as two-dimensional arrays, or matricies, of musical data.

 ### Songs

 A song is a system consisting of mulitple patterns, played one after another in a specific order.

 The duration of the song can be either finite or infinite, depending on whether or not you've set pattern looping.

-So, to keep the analogy from before going, a song is a three-dimensional array, where the third dimension is the playback order, or time! :)

 ### Ticks